In this blog, we answer frequently asked questions about SDTM – from its purpose, to SDTM dataset creation, and everything in between.

 CDISC build the SDTM standards from two important models:

-The core model provides a standardized set of variables, assembled into “classes”, which are refined and built into variable collections for specific uses cases (SDTM-IG domains), e.g Vital Signs observations, Medical History reporting, etc. The SDTM core model also supports the non-human trial standard SEND-IG.
+- The core model provides a standardized set of variables, assembled into ‘classes’, which are refined and built into variable collections for specific uses cases (SDTM-IG domains).
+Examples of these include, Vital Signs observations, Adverse Events, and Medical History reporting.
+The SDTM core model also supports the non-human trial standard SEND-IG.

 What are SDTM domains?